EconomicsObservatory/courses/README.md

 **Resources**
 - This session starts to introduce you to coding in the `Python` language.
 We will use the online code editor `Google Colab` for this.
 	-  [🥾s3_workbook_Loops_APIs.ipynb](https://colab.research.google.com/github/EconomicsObservatory/courses/blob/main/3/s3_workbook_Loops_APIs.ipynb)
 	is an example that you can start with.
-This link takes you to the `Colab` user interface, where you can run Python code from your browser without logging in.
+This link takes you to the `Colab` user interface, where you can run Python code from your browser.
 	-  [👟s3_workbook_ECO_API.ipynb](https://colab.research.google.com/github/EconomicsObservatory/courses/blob/main/3/s3_workbook_ECO_API.ipynb) is an advanced notebook showing the construction of a dynamic charts using the Economics Observatory API.
 	- [👟s3_extra_python_examples.ipynb](https://colab.research.google.com/github/EconomicsObservatory/courses/blob/main/3/s3_extra_python_examples.ipynb) is a bonus notebook with some additional context for coding with Python.
 - Two examples of using data from APIs: